tvdk-sudoku/Year11Notes/content/notes/Journal - Methods.md

 Did some basic function stuff.
 I was bored because Ed had a rehearsal or something.

 #### W1L3
 Ed was back.
 YAY!
-Did
+Did nothing.